 How to move WordPress from one folder to another folder on the same server.

-Related Help ContentIf you have a WordPress blog hosted on wordpress.com, you can easily export it and import it to WordPress that is installed on your hosting account with justhost.
-Login to the WordPress D
+Related Help ContentIf you have a WordPress blog hosted on WordPress.com, you can easily export it and import it to WordPress that is installed on your hosting account with justhost.
+Login to the WordPress Data